14 Top-Rated Attractions & Things to Do in Bellevue, WA

 2. Bellevue Arts Museum

 Self-guided tours are available Wednesday through Sunday when the BAM is open, and trained curators also offer private tours.
-The museum also hosts several educational workshops for kids, teens, and adults.
-On the first Friday of each month, admission is free, and the museum hosts special lectures and presentations.
+The museum also hosts several educational workshops for kids, teens, and adults, and special lectures and presentations.
+On the first Friday of each month, admission is free.

 Address: 510 Bellevue Way NE, Bellevue, Washington